mmistakes/minimal-mistakes/_posts/2022-10-20-algointerview-ch3.md

   self.handle_multiple_of_ten()
 ```

-len(users) == 0 means the length is zero, which means that users doesn't have a value and as #1, using not users is just enough.
+len(users) == 0 means the length is zero, meaning that users don't have a value, and as #1, using not users is just enough.
 It is much easier to read.
 When processing integers, it is less risky to directly compare the integer values like #2 rather than implicitly determining True and False.
-In the same way, processing a modulo result 0 as an implicit False rather than its integer form is a dangerous move as well and it decreases the readability.
+In the same way, processing a modulo result 0 as an implicit False rather than its integer form is a dangerous move as well, and it decreases the readability.
 Like #3, it is better to explicitly compare the values as i % 10 == 0.
-Ptherwise, you must not end a line with a semicolon and you also must not write two sentences within a line using a semicolon.
+Otherwise, you must not end a line with a semicolon and must not write two sentences within a line using a semicolon.

-The amximum length of line is set as 80 letters.
-Although most use big moniters now, there is still an implicit rule that the horizontal length of a code should not be long.
-Google style guide as well restricts the length of line to 80 letters.
+The maximum length of the line is set as 80 letters.
+Although most use big monitors now, there is still an implicit rule that the horizontal length of a code should not be long.
+Google style guide as well restricts the length of the line to 80 letters.
-Until now, we looked through each of the basic Python grammer that is easy to miss and also discussed about coding style as well.
-From chapter 4, we will start looking into the data structure focusing on the datatypes provided by Python.
+Until now, we looked through each of the basic Python grammar that is easy to miss and also discussed coding style as well.
+From chapter 4, we will start looking into the data structure, focusing on the datatypes provided by Python.

 ## Python Philosophy

 Python has its own philosophy of a 'Pythonic Way".
-Python is already a giant universal language that anyone uses, but it is still based upon the philosophy of a pythonic way, and it is a philosophy that developers at least once remind themselves of when creating a new module.
+Python is already a giant universal language that anyone uses.
+However, it is still based upon the philosophy of a Pythonic way.
+It is a philosophy developer at least once remind themselves of when creating a new module.
 Python provides this philosophy through the 'Zen of Python'.
-This was defined by Tim Peters who made Timsort which we will discuss in chapter 6 'String Manipulation' and can be run by 'import this' command.
+This was defined by Tim Peters, who made Timsort which we will discuss in chapter 6, 'String Manipulation,' and can be run by the 'import this' command.

 ```python